max-mapper/nugget/readme.md

 The following options are recognized by nugget:

- * `-o|-O|--out` - specify the filename to write to. this only works if you are downloading a single file
+- `-o|-O|--out` - specify the filename to write to. this only works if you are downloading a single file
- * `-d|--dir` - save files in a directory other than the current one.
+- `-d|--dir` - save files in a directory other than the current one.
- * `-c|--continue` - resume downloads if a partially complete target file already exists.
+- `-c|--continue` - resume downloads if a partially complete target file already exists.
 If the target file exists and is the same size as the remote file, nothing will be done.
- * `-f|--force` - force the server response to be saved to the target file, even if it's a non-successful status code.
+- `-f|--force` - force the server response to be saved to the target file, even if it's a non-successful status code.
- * `-s|--sockets` - default Infinity. specify the number of http sockets to use at once (this controls concurrency)
+- `-s|--sockets` - default Infinity. specify the number of http sockets to use at once (this controls concurrency)
- * `-q|--quiet` - disable logging
+- `-q|--quiet` - disable logging
+- `-t, --tmpfile` - write files to <name>.tmp while downloading
- * `--proxy` - specify a proxy to use
+- `--proxy` - specify a proxy to use
- * `--no-strict-ssl` - disable strict ssl
+- `--no-strict-ssl` - disable strict ssl